Erbaaka/Laporkuy-Laravel-App/README.md

 # Laporkuy-Laravel-App

-This application was created as a midterm exam project for the advanced web programming course.
+This application was created as a final term exam project for the advanced web programming course.
 The framework used is Laravel (Breeze) for PHP with Tailwind.css as the CSS framework.
+API was also implemented using Nominatim API.

 This application features :
 - Simple landing page
 - Authentication
 - CRUD
 - Database
+- Maps integration using OSM + Leaflet.js
+- Nominatim API for geocoding API

 To access this application, visit : https://nawaforum.infy.uk/